 Which resolutions must be filed with Companies House?

 While all special resolutions must be filed with the registrar of companies, comparatively few ordinary resolutions need to be filed with them.
 Two ordinary resolutions which do need to be filed at Companies House are:

 - Re-denomination of shares to another currency

 - Agreeing that a company may send or supply documents or information to members by making them available on a website

-When one of these ordinary resolutions is passed must a copy of the resolution be sent to the Companies House within 15 days.
-Companies House cannot currently accept these electronically.
+When one of these ordinary resolutions is passed a copy of the resolution must be sent to Companies House within 15 days.
+Since 2021 Companies House allow these to be uploaded online.

 Which ordinary resolutions require ‘special notice’?